ankitrookie/web3-notes/Token.md

 The Decimals we see while creating Token in solan which is 9.
 It is same as lamports in solana the smallest unite of solana is lamport => 1000000000.
 So 1 Token => 9

+## fungible and nonfungible token
+Fungable tokens are those assets that are devisable(one that can broken down into smaller unites without losing their value) Indian rupee :: notes such as 100 INR is fungible. you can change one with other coz they hold same value.

+Nonfungible tokens are unique and non-devisable.
+Art Works :: Traditional Indian art pieces, paintings by renowned artiest.

+That is what non-fungible token are, unique digital assets that cannot be divided.
+Something that cannot be devided down further.